-When I’m shopping on a new website, one of the first things I’ll do is check out the seller’s reviews to see what kind of experience other shoppers have had with them.
+When I’m shopping on a new website, one of the first things I’ll do is check out the seller’s reviews to see what kind of experiences other shoppers have had with them.

 Now that you know what exactly a closed review system is, let’s look at what advantages there are to using one.